 NBA - A Whole New Game

-With the league being on hold, the NBA took several months to develop a format of return to create an environment for basketball to continue while prioritizing everyone’s safety.
+With the league being on hold, the NBA took several months to develop a format of return to creating an environment for basketball to continue while prioritizing everyone’s safety.
 According to the NBA, the established format of return includes 22 teams that are participating in eight seeding games each to establish the top 16 teams (8 in each conference) to begin the playoffs.
-The playoffs will proceed in the traditional conference-based format with four rounds and best of seven series in each round.
+The playoffs will proceed in the traditional conference-based format with four rounds and best-of-seven series in each round.
 They have projected the NBA Finals would not end later than October 12, 2020.
-Other aspects included in the format of return is the absence of fans in venues as well as no home court advantage for teams.
+Other aspects included in the format of return is the absence of fans in venues as well as no home-court advantage for teams.
 This is completely new territory for the NBA as traditionally teams play in various locations with passionate fans giving one team the advantage.
-According to Bleacher Report, out of the four major American sports, home court advantage is most meaningful to NBA teams as home teams win around 60% of their regular season games in their own arenas.
-This whole new game truly places everyone on a level playing field as this will be the first finals played with no home court advantage.
+According to Bleacher Report, out of the four major American sports, home-court advantage is most meaningful to NBA teams as home teams win around 60% of their regular-season games in their own arenas.
+This whole new game truly places everyone on a level playing field as this will be the first finals played with no home-court advantage.

 The lead up to the official restart of the NBA has included fan anticipation and team preparation.
 The 22 team’s practices have been continuous with workouts at various times across seven facilities spanning over 13 and a half hours, according to NBC Sports.
 All teams played three scrimmages during the week prior to the official restart on July 30.